-On September 23, 2020, the Governor issued Executive Order N-80-20, affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns identification cards for persons authorized to engage in the medical use of cannabis and their designated primary caregivers.
-This order extends identification cards that have expired on or after March 4, 2020 valid until the executive order is modified or rescinded, or until the State of Emergency is terminated, whichever occurs sooner.
+On January 21, 2021, the Governor issued Executive Order N-01-21, affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns identification cards for persons authorized to engage in the medical use of cannabis and their designated primary caregivers.
+This executive order makes identification cards that expired on or after March 4, 2020 valid until the executive order is modified or rescinded, or until the State of Emergency is terminated, whichever occurs sooner.

-Retailers licensed by the Bureau must accept MMICs that have an expiration date on or after March 4, 2020, as valid until December 31, 2020, as provided by the executive order.
+Retailers licensed by the Bureau must accept MMICs that have an expiration date on or after March 4, 2020, as valid as provided by the executive order.
 Please note that the executive order only applies to MMICs issued under Health and Safety Code section 11362.71 and does not apply to medicinal cannabis recommendations obtained from a patient's physician.

 On Thursday, December 3, 2020, Governor Gavin Newsom issued a new Stay-at-Home Order to protect the health and well-being of all Californians and to continue facilitating a consistent approach across the state to slow the spread of COVID-19.
 This order goes into effect at 12:59 p.m. on December 5 and will be applied on a regional basis.
 If a region falls below the 15% ICU threshold, it will have 24 hours to implement the Stay-at-Home Order.
 The order will remain in effect for at least three weeks.
 Learn more about this order.

 Any licensee that continues to operate must adopt social-distancing and anti-congregating measures, and must follow the CDC's Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease at all times.